 Our Curriculum Vision

 Milton Primary Academy aims to provide a creative, inclusive, challenging and real-world curriculum that inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning.
 Our curriculum has been designed to ensure that all learners fulfil their potential academically, socially, emotionally and spiritually.
-Working in partnership with families and communities, we aim to expose learners to opportunities beyond their immediate locality and develop attitudes and skills that will enable them to succeed as lifelong learners in the big, wide world.
+Working in partnership with families and communities, we aim to expose learners to opportunities beyond their immediate locality and develop attitudes that will enable them to succeed as lifelong learners in the big, wide world.

 Our Curriculum Aims